AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-web.md

 # Get Started with Agora Chat

-Instant messaging connects people wherever they are and allows people to communicate with others in real time.
+Instant messaging connects people wherever they are and allows them to communicate with others in real time.
 The Agora Chat SDK enables you to embed peer-to-peer messaging in any app, on any device, anywhere.

 This page shows the minimum code you need to add peer-to-peer messaging into your app by using the Agora Chat SDK for Web.

 ## Understand the tech

-The following figure shows the workflow to integrate into your app in order to add peer-to-peer messaging functionality.
+The following figure shows the workflow of how clients send and receive peer-to-peer messages.

 ![](https://web-cdn.agora.io/docs-files/1635324794917)